4. Prevent and mitigate (linkage)

 Does not fulfil requirement

-The company lacks instructions or equivalent documentation/templates that describe how it assesses risk suppliers based on the commitments and the diligence process, or they are incomplete:
+The company lacks instructions or equivalent documentation/templates that describe how it assesses risk suppliers based on the commitments and the due diligence process, or they are incomplete:

 - Supplier assessments do not focus on the most significant risks identified, for example because there is no risk assessment.